- Part 2 - The Results Screen

 It is also possible to customize the criteria for choosing a representative of the resulting grouped results.

-When selecting "One document per application", you can choose the representative to be the oldest, or the latest publication.
+When selecting "One document per application", you can choose the representative to be the oldest or the latest publication, or by publication type.

-It is important to remember that the grouping feature will only considers the results that matched your query.
-As an example, If you give priority to family members from the US, but your search only matched representatives from other authorities, then another representative will be displayed instead.
-Even if outside of your results a document from the US exists as part of the same family.
+It is important to remember that the grouping feature will only consider the results that matched your query.
+As an example, If you give priority to family members from the US, but your search only matched representatives from other authorities, then another representative will be displayed instead, even if outside of your results, a document from the US exists as part of the same family.

 Tag If Family Exists